-In another post we suggested the top 10 day trips if you choose Florence as your base for your holidays in Tuscany.
-Florence is a perfect base because it’s close to an international airport, you can explore the city and the surroundings with public transportation, and because Florence is the heart of the Renaissance!
-If Florence is too busy for you and instead you want to be surrounded by rolling hills, stay in a more intimate area, and possibly rent a car, a perfect solution is to choose Siena as a base for your holidays in Tuscany!
-Any trip to Tuscany isn’t complete without day trips to discover the hidden gems found in the Tuscan area.
-This is why I have decided to write down the list of my top 10 day trips from Siena so that you can plan an unforgettable trip to Tuscany!
-The ideal way to visit these places around Siena is by car, unless you are scared of driving in Italy and prefer to take advantage of a guided tour or checking the public transportation’s timetable.
-The main advantage of visiting Tuscany by car is that when you see a glimpse of a picturesque view or an area that is worth a few minutes of contemplation you can stop if you wish.
+If you're looking for some new destinations and you want to travel surrounded by rolling hills, possibly rent a car and chose Siena as a base for your holidays in Tuscany.
+Any trip to Tuscany isn’t complete without some day trips to discover the hidden gems along the way.
+The ideal way to visit these places around Siena is by car, but you can also take advantage of a guided tour or you can check the public transportation’s timetable.
+The main advantage of visiting Tuscany by car is that when you see a glimpse of a picturesque view you can stop and take a photograph.